 ► Flood hazard areas are the only natural hazard areas currently mapped in the District Plan.

 ► Updated natural hazards information and mapping is not provided for in the operative District Plan - this includes coastal hazards such as erosion and inundation.
 This results in a lack of clear and accessible information about areas that are potentially vulnerable to natural hazards.

 ► Geotechnical matters are not specifically addressed for earthworks that take place on sites vulnerable to land instability or located on steep slopes.
 This can lead to earthworks that have the potential to exacerbate the risk from natural hazards and alter overland flow paths.

 ► The current District Plan does not contain any rules relating to the use and development of land subject to other known natural hazards such as land instability, steep slopes or active fault lines.

-► The current District Plan does not give effect to national guidance or regional policy.
+► The current District Plan does not give effect to recent and updated national direction or regional policy.

 ► Update the mapping of known natural hazards where Council has confidence in the accuracy and validity of the information and the level of risk is understood.

 ► Identification of ‘hazard-prone’ areas where there is less certainty around the natural hazard.